 The airlines want their flight attendants to be smiling and spotless, with shiny shoes, neatly ironed clothes and a charming look.

 When meeting someone new, we humans take 30 seconds to form an opinion.
 We base our judgment on body language and appearance.
 This first impression cannot be altered at a later stage, regardless of what you say or how well-prepared you are for all the questions that you have to answer.
 You may think it is superficial, but this is how human beings function.
 We have no control over it.

 Consider one study in which untrained subjects were shown 20 to 32-second videotaped segments of job applicants greeting interviewers.
 They then rated the applicants on attributes such as self-assurance and likability.
 Surprisingly, their assessments were very close to those of trained interviewers who spent at least 20 minutes with each applicant.

 It has been shown that 55% of a person's opinion is driven by physical appearance.

 You want the interviewers to think the highest of you and offer you the job.
 This article will focus on polishing your appearance, dressing for success on your cabin crew interview day, and creating a positive first impression.

 On the assessment day, you should ideally wear a skirt and suit.
 A skirt is, in most cases, a compulsory part of the uniform.
 The length of the skirt is another critical aspect to consider.
 Aim for the middle of your knee.
-You may want to test how the skirt looks when you sit down – you don't want it to slide too high up or get wrinkled.
-Also, remember that the group activities might require you to do some physical work: create a puzzle on the floor, build a lego, or arrange objects in categories.
-If you have to bend down, you must ensure that your outfit remains proper.
+You may want to test how the skirt looks when you sit down – you don't want it to slide too high or wrinkle.
+Also, remember that the group activities might require you to do some physical work: create a puzzle on the floor, build a Lego, or arrange objects in categories.
+If you must bend down, you must ensure that your outfit remains proper.

 Your jacket should be fitted and elegant.